CGS Student Organizations

 Literary Magazine and Essay Contest

 The Chimaerid (K-EYE-MI-RID) is the CGS student literary magazine that showcases the many artistic talents of CGS students, including poetry, photography, artwork, and more.
 Published each spring, the magazine is titled after a group of fish known as the chimaerid, which are named after a Greek mythological beast composed of parts from many animals.
 Given the variety of artistic talents of CGS students, the magazine emanates a similar essence.
-Check out the most recent version, published April 2016: The Chimaerid
+Check out the most recent version, published April 2018: The Chimaerid.

 For more information, contact Prof. Regina Hansen.